 The new feature comes amid increased criticism that Instagram is harmful to its teen users.
 Recently, American whistleblower Frances Haugen revealed how popular social media apps can adversely affect young people’s mental health.

 Haugen said Facebook knows that kids in their most vulnerable moments are harmed by its systems.
 She said Facebook has figured out that around the age of 14, right before high school, is when kids are most likely to get sucked into Instagram’s emotional roller-coaster

-Meanwhile, Facebook’s Vice President of global affairs Nick Clegg, said that the photo-sharing platform will introduce new features to remove bad content.
+Meanwhile, Facebook’s Vice President of global affairs, Nick Clegg, said that the photo-sharing platform would introduce new features to remove bad content.